| May 4, 2020 | Lifestyle

 That’s a Bomb dog, not a Drug dog

-The TSA has publicly stated on its website that its officers “do not search for marijuana or other drugs,” but warns that its agents are required to turn over those found with cannabis or other drugs to local law enforcement (aka the cops).
+The TSA has publicly stated on its website that its officers “do not search for marijuana or other illegal drugs,” but warns that its agents are required to turn over those found with cannabis or other drugs to local law enforcement (aka the cops).
 That said, your departure city and destination are important — they will dictate the laws you are subject to if you were to get caught.

 Because cannabis is illegal nationally, the federal legality will not change with location.
 However, you will be subject to the individual state’s laws and the airport’s laws, if applicable.
 Keep in mind there is a whole other set of rules for paraphernalia, so you definitely need to do something about those unique weed accessories you’re carrying.